Skip to main content

 By the end of this module, you will:

-• demonstrate knowledge and nuanced understanding of the key legal concepts, values, principles underlying the adult related aspects of family law
+• understand the key legal concepts, values, principles underlying adult-related aspects of family law

 • be able to critically appraise the key aspects of the law about the institution of marriage